liuyxpp/XDSY118019/slides/week8.md

 ---

-### Mendeley
+# Mendeley

-[Mendeley](https://www.mendeley.com/) is a free reference manager that can help you store, organize, note, share and cite references and research data.
+[Mendeley](https://www.mendeley.com/) is a reference manager that can help you store, organize, note, share and cite references and research data.

-Note: Zotero is free.
+Note: Mendeley is <span style=color:gold>free</span>.

 </br>